SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 For each Qualtrics project, there is a deployment code for client-side integration.
 The deployment code contains a `script` tag and a DIV with the project code.
 The integration with Spartacus only requires the script content, without the script element.
 It is recommended that you save the deployment code in a file in your project asset folder (for example, in `assets/qualtrics.js`).

 The deployment code takes care of loading the qualtrics API.
 The deployment script loads the qualtrics API based on the window load event.
-If you load the integration dynamically (which is our default approach), this event does not happen because we are in a single-page application experience.
+If you load the integration dynamically (which is our default strategy), this event does not happen because we are in a single-page application experience.
 In this case, you need to adjust the script so that it calls the `go()` method instead of the `start()` method.

 The following is an example of how your deployment code should look after making this change: